MicrosoftDocs/entra-docs/docs/verified-id/using-facecheck.md

 ### What is the confidence percentage match and what does confidence mean?

 Today we use a default confidence matching value when verifying the user on par with Windows Hello.
 A developer can override and adjust the required confidence score to their specific usage scenario.
 The higher the confidence score, the lower the false-acceptance-rate is, i.e. the probability of an imposter getting incorrectly accepted in the system.
-This in turn increases the false-reject-rate, i.e. the probability of an authorized user getting rejected by the biometric system, so a balance is always needed when setting a threshold based on the usage scenario.
-For example, setting the confidence threshold between 80% to 90% during photo match verification correlates to a very low false-acceptance-rate and is suitable for most security applications.
-Though we would still recommend you trial different values in your scenarios to determine a suitable threshold that provides a good balance between the expected security vs user-experience.
+In turn, this increases the false-reject-rate, i.e. the probability of an authorized user getting rejected by the biometric system, so a balance is always needed when setting a threshold based on the usage scenario.
+For example, setting the confidence threshold between 80% to 90% during photo match verification correlates to a low false-acceptance-rate and is suitable for most security applications, though we would still recommend you trial different values in your scenarios to determine a suitable threshold that provides a good balance between the expected security vs user-experience.

 ### What is Azure AI Vision Face API?